-LAS VEGAS (AP) -- New TVs from Samsung will recognize an expanded range of gestures so people can swipe through on-screen menus in a way that revolutionizes the old remote control.
+LAS VEGAS (AP) -- Samsung, the Korean electronics maker that is successfully challenging Apple in smartphones, is unveiling a lineup of TVs that recognize an expanded range of gestures so users can swipe through menus in a way that revolutionizes the old remote control.

-At the International CES gadget show, Samsung also introduced an 85-inch "ultrahigh definition" set, in line with rivals that are all rolling out screens with four times the pixels as the current HD.
-The higher resolution will let TV screens get larger and people to sit closer without a decline in picture quality, though initially the price tag will limit those sets to technology's early adopters.
+At the International CES show in Las Vegas, Samsung Electronics Co. also introduced an 85-inch "ultrahigh-definition" set, in line with rivals that are all rolling out screens with four times the pixels as the current HD.